ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-schinazi-masque-h3-datagram.md

 to use QUIC DATAGRAM frames when the application protocol running over QUIC is HTTP/3 by adding an identifier at the start of the frame payload.

-Discussion of this work is encouraged to happen on the QUIC IETF mailing list ([quic@ietf.org](mailto:quic@ietf.org)) or on the GitHub repository which contains the draft: [](https://github.com/DavidSchinazi/draft-h3-datagram).
+Discussion of this work is encouraged to happen on the MASQUE IETF mailing list ([masque@ietf.org](mailto:masque@ietf.org)) or on the GitHub repository which contains the draft: [](https://github.com/DavidSchinazi/draft-h3-datagram).